 - Ideal for entertaining as it looks so impressive but is actually very simple - plus it can be prepped ahead.

-- A delicious way to eat more vegetables.
+- A delicious and interesting way to serve vegetables.

 - It is suitable for vegetarians (make sure your pesto doesn’t contain Parmesan) and can be adapted for vegans.